Ebeye Island

-Ebeye is home to the RMI Emergency Operations Center and other facilities, including schools, health facilities, stores, and hotel, along with residential structures.
+Ebeye is home to the RMI (Republic of the Marshall Islands) Emergency Operations Center and other facilities, including schools, health facilities, stores, and hotel, along with residential structures.
 It has some docks but no airstrip, but is connected by causeway to Loi, Shell, and Gugeegue islands to the north.

 History

 Ebeye was an island of the Marshallese people; it was annexed in 1885 by the German Empire.
 In 1914 it became a mandate of the Empire of Japan.
 In 1944 it was captured by the United States during WW2, after Japan attacked the USA.
 After WW2, it was part of U.N. protectorate administered by the USA until 1979.
 The Marshall Islands maintains a compact of free association with United States to the present day.
-Ebeye is a popular location for those employed at the military base to the south, which coordinates many logistical and aid programs for the island.
+Ebeye is the closest location for those employed at the military base to the south, which coordinates many logistical and aid programs for the island.
 Ebeye was connected by causeway in 1992 to the islands to its north, so it is now physically connected to Loi, Shell and Gugeegue islands.

 Aid projects have increased programs for schools, medical access, water, and sewage, but concern about over-topping waves has led to a seawall project in the 2020s.